gdbooks/LegacyOpenGL/Chapter8/optimization.md

 GL.End();
 ```

 There are several problems here, the first of which is that in order to render this model we make over 6000 function calls!
 Remember, no function call is free!
+Every function call has a very tiny overhead, but with over 6000 calls, this overhead adds up really fast!

+The second and third problems are illustrated in this image: